BeckiW/Radio-Player/README.md

-# Sprint 3 – Sveriges Radio Player :radio:
+# Sveriges Radio Player :radio:

 A radio player that uses the Sveriges Radio API to fetch information about the radio channels and fetch playable audio stream urls to create a working radio player.